SumanRayamajhi/Suman-Portfolio/README.md

-🌐 **Personal Portfolio**
+🌐 **Personal Portfolio**<br>
 Welcome to my personal developer portfolio!
 This is a modern, responsive, and accessible portfolio built with Next.js, TypeScript, and Tailwind CSS, designed to showcase my skills, education, and experience — along with a working contact form powered by server-side email handling.

 ✨ **Features**<br>
-⚡ Fast & Responsive – Built with performance and responsiveness in mind.
+⚡ Fast & Responsive – Built with performance and responsiveness in mind.<br>
-🎨 UI Components – Reusable components created using shadcn/ui.
+🎨 UI Components – Reusable components created using shadcn/ui.<br>
-🧩 Tab Navigation – Interactive "Skills", "Education", and "Experience" sections using accessible tab components.
+🧩 Tab Navigation – Interactive "Skills", "Education", and "Experience" sections using accessible tab components.<br>
-📬 Contact Form – Validated form with live email sending via sendEmail() server function.
+📬 Contact Form – Validated form with live email sending via sendEmail() server function.<br>
-🧠 Icon Integration – Custom icons using react-icons to improve visual clarity.
+🧠 Icon Integration – Custom icons using react-icons to improve visual clarity.<br>
-♿ Accessibility – Semantic HTML and keyboard navigable components.
+♿ Accessibility – Semantic HTML and keyboard navigable components.<br>

 🛠️ **Technologies Used:**